rolandguelle/razer-blade-stealth-linux/README.md

 ### Multiple monitors

-The [script](bin/extend.sh) don't work, because Antergos use (X)Wayland instead of X11 - but I hope that it isn't needed :)
+The [script](bin/extend.sh) don't work, because GDM & Antergos use (X)Wayland instead of X11 - but I hope that it isn't needed :)
 But the current status is that the scaling is broken: My primary (laptop) screen is fine, my external 1920x1080 screen has gigantic icons.
 A weston.ini doesn't help.